LittleGreenViper/NACC/README.md

 - [`https://nacc.littlegreenviper.com/?2020-03-17/2`](https://nacc.littlegreenviper.com/?2020-03-17/2)
   This opens the app, and sets the cleantime to March 17th, 2020.
 It will open the commemoration tab screen, to the Medallions tab.

-## Widgets

-You can add widgets to your device screens.

 ## Watch App

 The iOS app has a companion Watch app, with complications.